Gravitational-wave imprints of Kerr--Bertotti--Robinson black holes: frequency blue-shift and waveform dephasing: ISCO shift and frequency analysis

 To maintain a stable circular orbit against this enhanced radial confinement, the test particle requires a higher angular velocity to provide sufficient centrifugal support.
 This leads to a differential sensitivity of the frequency to $B$ depending on the ISCO location.
-Prograde orbits, residing deep in the gravitational potential well $(r_{\rm ISCO} \approx 2m)$, experience relatively modest magnetic corrections because $B^2 r^2$ remains small.
-In contrast, retrograde orbits are located much farther out $(r_{\rm ISCO} \approx 9m)$, where the factor $B^2 r^2$ is more than an order of magnitude larger.
-Consequently, retrograde orbits are subject to a much stronger magnetic confinement effect, forcing a drastic increase in their orbital frequency.
-This enhanced sensitivity $(\partial\Omega_{\rm ISCO}/\partial B)$ allows them to rapidly ``catch up'' and eventually overtake the less sensitive prograde orbits, resulting in the observed frequency crossover.
+Prograde orbits reside deep in the gravitational potential well at small radial coordinates, where the environmental correction factor $B^2 r^2$ remains modest.
+In contrast, retrograde orbits are located at significantly larger radii (typically nearly an order of magnitude larger than their prograde counterparts).
+Consequently, in this outer region, the term $B^2 r^2$ is dramatically amplified, subjecting the retrograde orbits to a much stronger magnetic confinement effect.
+This enhanced sensitivity $(\partial\Omega_{\rm ISCO}/\partial B)$ allows the retrograde frequency to rapidly ``catch up'' and eventually overtake the less sensitive prograde frequency, resulting in the observed frequency crossover.